 What’s Included in a Range Rover Factory Warranty?

-As with most other automakers, whenever you purchase a brand new Land Rover vehicle directly from their dealership, you are given the benefit of a factory warranty.
-These warranty coverages are designed to give you peace of mind when it comes to repairs and breakdowns caused by any manufacturing defects that would otherwise cost you thousands of dollars on repairs.
+As with most other automakers, you are given the benefit of a factory warranty whenever you purchase a brand-new Land Rover vehicle directly from their dealership.
+These warranty coverages are designed to give you peace of mind regarding repairs and breakdowns caused by any manufacturing defects that would otherwise cost you thousands of dollars on repairs.

 If you are thinking about purchasing a brand new Range Rover or if you have recently purchased one, you can expect the following types of factory warranty coverage from Land Rover as of December 2021: